Black Bean, Sweet Corn, and Tomato Quinoa Burritos are gluten-free, make-ahead and freezer friendly. Perfect for a quick lunch or dinner!

 Add a 15oz can black beans that’s been drained and rinsed, and 1/2 cup chicken broth.
 The chicken broth will help soften the beans a bit, and give the spices room to bloom.

 Which is what we add next!
 Sprinkle in 1 teaspoon chili powder, 1/2 teaspoon smoked paprika, and 1/4 teaspoon cayenne pepper then let everything simmer for 3-4 minutes.
-Finally, add 1 chopped vine-ripened tomato then simmer until the tomatoes are tender and juicy, about 2 minutes.

 Take the skillet off the heat then stir in 3 Tablespoons chopped fresh cilantro and the juice of 1/2 lime.
 These two ingredients add a pop of fresh flavor to the burritos.
 I LOVE the combination of lime and cilantro!
 Ok – now let this mixture cool slightly.

-Meanwhile get 6 tortillas ready.
-I used gluten-free wraps, but you could use burrito-sized flour tortillas.
-Warm the tortillas according to package instructions then place on a sheet of foil.
 Place a scoop of the cooked quinoa onto the bottom third of the tortilla then top with a scoop of the black bean mixture and a sprinkling of freshly shredded Monterey Jack cheese.
 Fold the top over, tuck in the sides, then continue rolling.

 Wrap the burritos in the foil then pop into a 350 degree oven for 10 minutes to melt the cheese and warm everything through (or just microwave sans foil for 1 minute.)
-If you’re freezing the burritos, place ’em into a freezer bag then freeze completely.
+If you’re freezing the burritos, place them into a freezer bag then freeze completely.

 Ingredients

-- 1 cup gluten-free quinoa, rinsed and drained
+- 1 cup quinoa, rinsed and drained

-- 2-1/4 cups gluten-free chicken broth, divided
+- 2-1/4 cups gluten free chicken broth, divided

 - 1 Tablespoon extra virgin olive oil